 “No can do amigo.
 If you can’t pay, then you can’t play.”

-I looked at Charlie to see if he had any cash.
-He shook his head no. My head was throbbing from a headache and the last thing I needed was the day starting off badly.
+I motioned for Charlie to see if he had any cash.
+He shook his head no. My head was throbbing from a headache, my brother was lying dead under our feet, and the last thing I needed was the day starting without coffee.

 “The mayor came in here half-an-hour ago looking for you to do some cleanup down the street,” said Sally.
 “Maybe he can buy you breakfast.”

-Carrying enough money to buy us breakfast, we walked back to the diner.
+Carrying enough money to buy breakfast, we walked back to the diner.

 “I don’t know,” said Charlie.

-“One things for sure.
+“One thing is for sure.
 There is a dead guy below all those people.”
-I held the door open for Charlie and we shuffled into the diner.
+We shuffled and took a seat at the counter.

-I pushed aside a farmer and placed the $20 on the counter.
+I squeezed next to a farmer and placed the $20 on the counter.